Your preferences have been updated.

 And have a DCC vaccine record.

-Residents from high risk countries – see list of high risk countries below
+Residents from high risk countries – see the complete list of high risk countries

 The DCC is a digital certificate allowing EU citizens and residents to show that they have been vaccinated against COVID-19.

 At this time Aruba only accepts the International DCC Vaccination Certificate as proof of vaccination for european travelers.

 Learn more on the DCC Website.